Five Miles to Midnight: Production

 The film was directed by Anatole Litvak and produced by Litvak and Louis Wipf from a screenplay by Peter Viertel and Hugh Wheeler with dialogue by Maurice Druon, based on an idea by André Versini.
-The musical score was written by Mikis Theodorakis for the film, which also includes music by Jacques Loussier and Giuseppe Mengozzi.
+The musical score was written by Mikis Theodorakis and includes music by Jacques Loussier and Giuseppe Mengozzi.
 The cinematography was by Henri Alekan.

 The film stars Sophia Loren and Anthony Perkins, with Gig Young, Jean-Pierre Aumont, Yolande Turner, and Tommy Norden.

 Reception

 Dilys Powell in The Sunday Times dismissed it as "a pretty glum experience".
 Patrick Gibbs in The Daily Telegraph called it "silly and stuffy".